 We also visited a university where students from all over the world were studying there and had displayed their countries culture for us—such as, Panama, Sierra Leone—other countries from Africa, Caribbean etc (in above image on bottom right).

-I also got sick in Cuba, some type of an allergy attack and went to the local doctor.
+I also got sick in Cuba, some type of an allergic reaction and went to the local doctor.
 Before the doctor did anything, he made me talk to 3 different workers to let them translate to him on what I am saying so there is no misinformation transferred during the language translation.
-It was such a quick, painful experience, the doctor just handed the medicine and I left–all free, no money or insurance involved.
+It was such a quick, painless experience, the doctor just handed the medicine and I left–all free, no money or insurance involved.
 The doctor also told me to come see him the next 2 days after to make sure i am recovering, and again no money involved and the medicine did fix me.
 The doctor also told me not to work for the next 2 days just to be 100% sure I recover, even though I felt fine.
 In the United States, when I get sick during work–I can’t even take a day off work easily and I am also hesitant to go to the doctor, that is the last option for most people in the United States–to go see a doctor because how expensive it can be and how much extra work will come with it–the insurance papers, its just another headache to deal with that.
 There has been countless times where I have been to work sick and could not take off because work is so demanding–since I work in tech consulting, I also sometimes fly to a different state to work at a client site and I have flown sick with a flu and went into the office right after I landed, it was a horrible torturous experience, but in Cuba, it is nothing like that–people and their health are first!

 We visited a Cooperative Production Center in Artemisa (above).
 Workers there told us that the workers control production.
 They have monthly mass meetings where they make a plan for the month and elect managers.
 The workers also take turns to do each different position because doing the same routine can cause repetitive injuries, so to avoid any injuries from repetition of hand work, they change positions, there is also no pressure in doing work quickly!